AbdulrhmanGoni/AbdulrhmanGoni/README.md

 **Full-Stack web developer with a focus on back-end** <br>

-Building back-end systems and web applications using modern web technologies with JavaScript and TypeScript
+I build web servers and applications using JavaScript\TypeScript and many modern frameworks, libraries and tools built around them.
+Eager to learn new things and grow in the world of software engineering

 # 💻 Tech Stack: